-16.970G Health Services Management | S2 L2
+16.970G Health Services Management I S2 L2

 The environment of health services in Australia.
 Interfaces between health and other social services.
 Operation, structure and management of public sector health services.
-Organizational analysis of national, state and regional health service agencies with attention to their functions, roles and interrelationships.
+Organizational analysis of national, state and regional health services agencies with attention to their functions, roles and interrelationships.
 Centralization and dispersion of power.
 Bureaucracy and professionalism in changing patterns of services.

-16.971G Health Services Management II
+16.971G Health Services Management II S1 L2